-Even before the demise of tragi-comic, anti-hero Nicklas Bendtner and the untimely injury suffered by Theo Walcott, Arsene Wenger may have conceded that a new striker in January was a priority.
+Even before the demise of tragi-comic, anti-hero Nicklas Bendtner and the untimely injury suffered by Theo Walcott, even the notoriously transfer-shy Arsene Wenger may have (privately, at least) conceded that a new striker in January would significantly enhance Arsenal's title hopes

-Olivier Giroud has so far led the line for Arsenal and while at times he has done hat heroically, there are other numerous occasions when the France international's deficiencies have held the north Londoners back.
+Olivier Giroud has so far led the line for Arsenal and, while at times he has done so heroically, there are other numerous occasions when the France international's deficiencies have held the north Londoners back.

 It may sound like extremely harsh criticism of a player who is deeply appreciated by his team-mates and supporters but Arsenal's position at the head of the Premier League is as much in spite of their French battering ram as it is because of him.